Mohit000003/sprint2/dspoc.md

 ___

 ## Introduction
-[OWASP Dependency Check](https://owasp.org/www-project-dependency-check/) is a security tool that analyzes project dependencies to identify publicly known vulnerabilities.
-It helps detect dependencies with security issues by referencing the National Vulnerability Database (NVD).

 This **Proof of Concept (PoC)** demonstrates how to set up and run **OWASP Dependency Check** on the `employee-api` repository, generating a security report for further analysis.